-Beto O’Rourke Is Running for President
+Beto O'Rourke is running for president

 — Beto O'Rourke (@BetoORourke) March 14, 2019

-The 46-year-old, who served three terms in Congress following a stint on the El Paso city council, joins a crowded field of Democratic heavyweights that is only likely to grow larger in coming weeks as former vice president Joe Biden moves closer to a possible run.
-O’Rourke enters the race as not quite a favorite, but for the first time his career, something other than an underdog, boasting a national celebrity and a record-shattering small-dollar fundraising army.
+The 46-year-old, who served three terms in Congress following a stint on the El Paso city council, joins a crowded field of Democratic heavyweights that is only likely to grow larger in coming weeks as former Vice President Joe Biden moves closer to a possible run.
+O’Rourke enters the race as not quite a favorite, but for the first time in his career, something other than an underdog—boasting a national celebrity and a record-shattering small-dollar fundraising army.
 His entry into the race, after months of carefully drawn-out speculation, will shake up the field in a major way.

 I’ve followed O’Rourke’s career since he first appeared on the national scene in 2012, when he challenged eight-term incumbent Silvestre Reyes in a Democratic primary and—thanks in part to a delay in the primary due to a legal battle over redistricting, a super-PAC partially funded by his father-in-law, and a relentless campaign style—avoided a runoff by a few hundred votes.
 Several hundreds of millions of stories have been written about O’Rourke since, but here are a few things you should know: